 - Hosts (Teachers) should work from a laptop or desktop computer when coordinating a meeting.
 The host will find that a desktop or laptop computer provides a better experience than can be found on smaller mobile devices like iOS (iPad and iPhone) or Android devices.

-- If the host thinks someone is having bad influence on the overall performance of the virtual classroom because of audio related issues they can lock their microphone, not allowing them to use it.
+- If the host thinks someone is having a bad influence on the overall performance of the virtual classroom because of audio-related issues they can lock their microphone, not allowing them to use it.